Depending on your priorities and setting, different fuels may be best for your fire pit

 Your specific environment determines which fuels are safer to use.
 Some require uncovered and well-ventilated spaces, while others may be dangerous in windy conditions or when flammable materials are nearby.
 The presence of pets and kids is also a consideration as thermal burns are one of the most preventable injuries sustained by small children and adolescents.
 [Flaherty & Sheridan (2019)]

-How Easy is it to Manage and Clean Up Fires Generated by the Fuel?
+How Easy is the Fuel to Manage and Clean Up?

 An often overlooked factor is the hassle of starting and cleaning a fire pit after a fire burns out or is extinguished.
 Is it easy to ignite or take time?
 Some fuels require little to no clean-up, while others need dowsing, sweeping and disposal of ashes and embers.
 Some fires have smoke and odors that must be ventilated away from the area if you hope to create a welcoming setting for friends and family.